 - We may use this information to improve our services.

-- We will archive your data after two years if no interaction has taken place during that time.
+We will archive your data after three years if no interaction has taken place during that time.

 If you request that we do not contact you again for marketing purposes, we will respect your wishes.
-However, in certain situations, we may have to contact you.
+However, in certain situations, we may still have to contact you.
 For example: you've made a donation or payment to a ward that no longer has the same medical purpose; or an event that you are attending has options we might have to confirm, or the event has been cancelled.